tobjensen/contact-form/README.md

 * Your Receiving Email Address (ex: sales@yourdomain.com)

 [Verifying an email address](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses-procedure.html) with SES is straight forward.

-In the AWS Console, [navigate to SES](https://console.aws.amazon.com/ses/).
+* Log into your AWS Console and [navigate to SES](https://console.aws.amazon.com/ses/)
-Under Identity Management, choose email addresses and then Verify a New Email Address.
+* Under Identity Management, choose email addresses and then Verify a New Email Address
+* Enter the email address that you're verifying and confirm
-You'll type in your email address and Amazon will send a verification email to that address.
+* Click the link in the verification email sent to that address

 Do this for both your sending and receiving email address.

 After you're done, you can test an email address by selecting it and pressing Send a Test Email.

 ### Create an IAM role for the Lambda function, to allow it to send email and write logs

 Permission roles are great for managing permission access to different AWS services.
 You'll make a new role for our Lambda function with AWS IAM.
 The role should allow the Lambda function to send email with SES and write logs to CloudWatch.